Is registration required?

 What about new versions?

-The number of users is unlimited, as long the PC’s are joined to the registered domain or the registered network drive is addressed.
+Unlimited users, as long the PC’s are joined to the registered domain or that network drive is addressed.

 Money back guarantee?